Use Tire Chains with Easy: Helpful Hints!

 - Be cautious when steering with the front end articulated.
 The chains should not contact vehicle components.

-- Keep in mind, chains will enable you to dig to the trail in deep snow and ice.
+- Keep in mind, that tire chains will enable you to dig to the trail in deep snow and ice.
 Consider high-centering in those conditions.
 Sometimes, though very deep, it is best to use soft, high flotation tires to move across the top of deep drifts in lieu of chains.
 After that, you can air up to place the chains back on.

 - Do not touch cold, icy chains with your bare hands.
 It is advised to use heavy-duty neoprene/rubber gloves.
 Leatherwork gloves of good quality will work too when you put chains on.